Aruba: Culture

 Aruba boasts a diverse culture.
 According to the Bureau Burgelijke Stand en Bevolkingsregister (BBSB, Civil Registry and Population Register), in 2005, the island was home to people from 92 different nationalities.
 Dutch influence is still evident in traditions like the celebration of Sinterklaas (Saint Nicholas) on 5 and 6 December, as well as national holidays like 27 April when Aruba, along with the rest of the Kingdom of the Netherlands, celebrates Koningsdag (King's day) or Dia di Rey (in Papiamento) is celebrated.

 On 18 March, Aruba celebrates its National Anthem and Flag Day.
 Christmas and New Year's Eve are celebrated with the typical music and songs of gaitas for Christmas and the dande for New Year.
 Traditional food and drinks like ayaca, ponche crema, ham, and more are also parts of the festive season.
 25 January is dedicated to celebrating Betico Croes day, while 24 June is the day for Dia di San Juan.
 In addition to Christmas, religious holidays such as the Feast of the Ascension and Good Friday are observed.

 Aruba's Carnaval is a significant cultural event, akin to celebrations in other Caribbean and Latin American countries.
-It began in the 1950s, influenced by residents from Venezuela and nearby islands (Curaçao, St. Vincent, Trinidad, Barbados, St. Maarten, and Anguilla) who worked at the oil refinery.
+It began in the 1950s, influenced by residents from Venezuela and nearby islands (Curaçao, St. Vincent, Trinidad, Barbados, St. Maarten and Anguilla) who worked at the oil refinery.
 The Carnaval Celebrations now spans from early January until Fat Tuesday, featuring a grand parade on the final Sunday of the festivities.

+Andrew Holleran's Nights in Aruba (1983) is a semi-fictional memoir in part set in Aruba in the 1950s, when the author's father was a manager at the Standard Oil, later Exxon, Lago Refinery which operated from 1924 to 1985.

 Aruba has seen an increased influence of American culture with rising tourism from the United States.
 This is evident in the adoption of American celebrations like Halloween in October and Thanksgiving Day in November.